Academic Division: Information Engineering

 Telephone: +44 1223 3 32669

-Prof. Woodland’s research is in the area on speech and language technology with a major focus on developing all aspects of large vocabulary speech recognition systems.
+Prof. Woodland’s research is in the area on speech and language technology with a major focus on developing all aspects of speech recognition systems.

 He is well known for his work on the HTK large vocabulary speech recognition systems.

-He has also worked on audio indexing technology and is currently involved in work on keyword spotting techniques.
-He has also worked on auditory modelling and speech synthesis.
+He has also worked on audio indexing, machine translation from speech, keyword spotting, auditory modelling and speech synthesis.

-- 1st year engineering undergraduates: Mathematics (Michaelmas Term, fast course)
+- 1st year engineering undergraduates: Mathematics (Easter Term)

 - Professorial Fellow of Peterhouse